Dear disciples and yoga practitioners,

 This time I would like to discuss the concept of attention.

-Let’s ponder – what is a state of calmness when there is chaos around us, what does it mean to live in a city surrounded by casual turmoil and still remain in harmony with nature, and in what way it is possible not to lose ourselves?
+Let’s ponder – what is a state of calmness when there is chaos around us, what does it mean to live in a city surrounded by casual turmoil and still remain in harmony with nature, and in what way it is possible to not lose ourselves?

 If we want to find answers to these questions, we have to understand the importance of attention.
 Attention is a specific state of focused consciousness, which cannot be compared to concentration.
 During meditation, please feel the subtle difference between attention and concentration.